 Greece hosts these strange but beautiful animals.
 The sea turtle caretta-caretta (known also as loggerhead sea turtle) has chosen the Greek waters to live.
 They swim throughout the Greek sea.
 The country’s value is that it hosts some of the most important nesting beaches in the Mediterranean Sea: on the island of Zakynthos (Laganas Golf), on the island of Crete (Rethymnon, Chania, Messara), in Peloponnese (Kyparissia, Lakonia Golf, Koroni) and in the Ambrakikos Golf (north-west Greece).
 According to research, the most important nesting beach of caretta-caretta in the whole Mediterranean Sea is located on the island of Zakynthos.

 The nesting beaches are of great importance.
 Female turtles make their nests on sandy beaches where they lay their eggs.
-After cracking the egg shells, the new born turtles start their life’s most important journey.
+After cracking the egg shells, the newborn turtles start their life’s most important journey.
 Relying on their DNA and their instinct, they are searching their destination towards the open sea, where they will live for the rest of their life.
 This first journey is the most important as a lot of enemies are around: crabs, seagulls, fish and human presence (even the city lights may disorient the young turtles).
 If they make it to the sea, the female ones will return to the same beach 20 years later to lay their own eggs!
 Those beaches are often destroyed because of tourist and settlement development but also because of climate changes.
 It is observed that the young turtles are disoriented by the city lights, they are entangled in plastic bags or they become prey of dogs and foxes.
-Consequently, only 1 out of 1000 new born turtles arrives to the sea.
+Consequently, only 1 out of 1000 new born turtles arrive to the sea.

 The dangers for the turtles do not stop as soon as they arrive to the sea.
 A sea turtle lives about 80 years.
 During this period the turtle has to face more enemies.
 The biggest enemy is human.
 It is to notice that the most of turtles that need treatment have injuries caused by fishing gear.
 Today the sea turtle is supposed to be an endangered species.